The 2023-2024 Allen C. Crocker Family Fellowship

 • Go to conferences and other events.
 Fellows will participate in disability advocacy and public policy events in Massachusetts.

 • Give a presentation.
-After your fellowship, you will present the accomplishments of the fellowship at Massachusetts Developmental Disabilities Network meetings.
+After your Fellowship, you will present your Fellowship accomplishments at Massachusetts Developmental Disabilities Network meetings.
 You can also give a presentation at a regional or national meeting with other people from the ICI.
-You can present a paper, poster, or give a talk.
+You can present a paper, present a poster, or give a talk.

 How long is the Fellowship?

-The Crocker Fellowship is one year long.
-It goes from July 23 – June 30, 2024.
-Crocker Fellows will spend up to 20 hours each week on fellowship activities.
+The Crocker Fellowship is 1 year long.
+It goes from July 1, 2024 – June 30, 2025.
+Crocker Fellows will spend up to 20 hours each week on Fellowship activities.

 Do Crocker Fellows get paid?